-Even if the delivery was accelerated, the weapons would need to be tested domestically and due training process given to the Armenian armed forces, which takes considerable time.
+Even if the delivery was accelerated, the weapons would need to be tested domestically and due to training processes given to the Armenian armed forces, which takes considerable time.

-The Azerbaijani drones had wreaked destruction of the Armenian frontlines with advanced drone attacks, destroying all the air defense systems.
-In such an environment, it was difficult for a radar-like Swathi to survive, since the attacks were aerial and not ground-based, which it is not designed to counter.
+The Azerbaijani drones wreaked destruction on the Armenian frontlines with advanced drone attacks, destroying all the air defense systems.
+In such an environment, it was difficult for a radar-like Swathi to survive since the attacks were aerial and not ground-based, which it is not designed to counter.